datastax/cassandra-data-migrator/README.md

 ## Prerequisite

-Install single instance of spark on a node where we want to run this job.
+Install Java8 as requirement as spark binaries are compiled with it Install single instance of spark on a node where we want to run this job.
 Spark can be installed by running the following: -

 ```